jtmuller5/clibbits-vs-code/README.md

 - This creates a `.github/prompts/clibbits` folder in your workspace
 - Use "Clibbits: Create Clibbit" to create a new clibbit with a template

-#### Adding Code to Prompt Files
+#### Adding Code to Clibbits
 - **From Editor Selection:**
   - Select code in your editor
-  - **Option 1:** Right-click and select "Clibbits: Add to Prompt File"
+  - **Option 1:** Right-click and select "Clibbits: Add to Clibbit"
-  - **Option 2:** Click the "Add to Prompt File" Code Lens that appears above your selection
+  - **Option 2:** Click the "Add selection to Clibbit" Code Lens that appears above your selection
-  - Choose which prompt file to add the code to from the dropdown menu
+  - Choose which clibbit to add the code to from the dropdown menu
-  - The code is automatically added to the "Context" section of the prompt file
+  - The code is automatically added to the "Context" section of the clibbit

 - **From Explorer (Files or Folders):**
   - Right-click on any file or folder in the Explorer
-  - Select "Clibbits: Add to Prompt File"
+  - Select "Clibbits: Add to Clibbit"
-  - Choose which prompt file to add the files to
+  - Choose which clibbit to add the files to
-  - File links will be added to the "Files" section of the prompt file
+  - File links will be added to the "Files" section of the clibbit
   - For folders, links to all text files will be recursively added (up to a reasonable depth)

+#### Sharing Clibbits Between Projects
+- **Export Clibbit:**
+  - Use the Command Palette and select "Clibbits: Export Clibbit"
+  - Choose which clibbit to export from your workspace
+  - The clibbit will be saved to a shared location (in your home directory)

+- **Import Clibbit:**
+  - Use the Command Palette and select "Clibbits: Import Clibbit"
+  - Choose which clibbit to import from the shared location
+  - The clibbit will be copied to your workspace
+  - The imported clibbit will open automatically

-#### Example Prompt File Structure
+#### Example Clibbit Structure

 ```markdown
 # analytics